jacygao/techblog/guardrails.md

 Strive to build lean microservices with a single responsibility, without many dependencies, allowing teams to work independent, deploy independent, fail and scale independent.

+## Modeling around business domain

+Structure services around business domains so that changes related to business domains tend to sit within service boundaries, rather than cutting across them.
+That makes sequencing of work much less hassle.

 ## Design for failure

 The design of all credible, fault-tolerant architectures is based on one extremely important principle: